Washi1337/AsmResolver/README.md

 ```bash
 $ dotnet test
 ```
-For running the tests successfully, you will need to have additional versions of .NET installed (including STS versions or versions declared EOL), as the unit tests verify reading binaries targeting various .NET runtimes.
+For running the tests successfully, you will need to have additional versions of the .NET _runtime_ installed (including STS versions or versions declared EOL), as the unit tests verify reading binaries targeting various .NET runtimes.
 To run the tests successfully on MacOS and Linux, `mono` and `wine` are expected to be installed as well.